First commercial success for the Cargo Intelligent System

-Georges Puchon, General Director of the Papeete Port Authority, declared: “The Ci5 CCS, which we have named FETIA, has a star-network architecture that links all operators, meaning that we can create a single window for the entire port community, while integrating an interface with the FENIX Customs software.
+Georges Puchon, General Director of the Papeete Port Authority, declared: “The Ci5 PCS, which we have named FETIA, has a star-network architecture that links all operators, meaning that we can create a single window for the entire port community, while integrating an interface with the FENIX Customs software.
 This concept will speed up processing times, reduce the risk of error and increase productivity while placing us in a Smart Port approach.
 All stakeholders in the port area are eagerly awaiting this tool.”

-In addition to the CCS industry functionalities for operational and strategic management of the supply chain, the application is fully geared towards user experience.
+In addition to the PCS industry functionalities for operational and strategic management of the supply chain, the application is fully geared towards user experience.
 A “quick search” engine, predictive text entry, modularity, customised display and a dashboard showing urgent and priority issues save considerable time and increase productivity for all professionals.